crcara07/Caragan-Web-Portfolio-Final/README.md

 Cashmere Caragan Web Portfolio for Thinkful

-This is a porfolio website for Thinkful.
+This is a portfolio website for Thinkful.
 This website includes information regarding the student's name, location, experience, and contact information.
 This website includes an index.html, style.css, and image.